Oregon voters can have confidence this November.

 The registration deadline for the November election is October 13th, 2020.

 Contact our Election Protection Hotline at 503-239-8683 (503-239-VOTE) or 877-239-VOTE and we’ll get you help.
 You can also email [email protected]

-Use the Secretary of State’s My Vote tool to learn when your ballot was mailed, and if your voted ballot has been received by the county elections office.
+Use the Secretary of State’s My Vote tool to see when your ballot will be mailed, and if your voted ballot has been received by the county elections office.

-Voter’s Pamphlets are mailed separately to all households in Oregon.
-If you do not receive one, they are available at your county elections office, and online from the Secretary of State website.
+Voters’ Pamphlets are mailed separately to every household in Oregon.
+If you do not receive one, they are available at your county elections office, and online from the Secretary of State’s website.
 The Secretary of State’s online version will NOT include information on local candidates, or on local issue campaigns.

 Ballots must be received by 8 p.m. on Election Day.